-Yes, you can import the exports from Pix4Dmapper into Pix4Dfields.
+Yes, you can import the exports from Pix4Dmapper into Pix4Dfields and vice versa.

-Pix4Dfields newest processing engine processes the data locally, offline, on your desktop.
+Pix4Dfields processing engine processes the data locally, offline, on your desktop.

 Pix4Dfields is offered with monthly and a yearly licenses, please visit our pricing page for more information.

 Yes.
-Pix4Dfields is offered with Sequoia+ on our store.
-For other bundle options please contact us directly.
+For different types of bundle options please contact us directly.

 Pix4Dfields is a product specialized for Agriculture.
-We support multispectral sensors like Parrot Sequoia cameras or MicaSense RedEdge cameras.
-We also support RGB cameras, and the modified RGB cameras*.
+We support selected multispectral sensors like Parrot Sequoia cameras or MicaSense RedEdge cameras.
+We also support standard RGB and modified RGB cameras*.
 More cameras will be supported in the future.
 Don’t hesitate to reach out to our support and let them know what cameras you would like to see.

 Pix4Dfields is compatible with the MicaSense RedEdge and RedEdge-M multispectral cameras.
-A one-time configuration update of the RedEdge-M camera is needed before processing.
-Go here for further details.
+For these cameras purchased before July 2018 a one-time configuration update of the RedEdge-M camera is needed before processing.
+More details can be found here.

 Pix4Dfields, just like any other Pix4D product is platform agnostic.
 You can process images acquired from any platform.

-For more detailed information on how to download and install Pix4Dfields please visit our Pix4Dfields Knowledge base.
+For more detailed information on how to download and install Pix4Dfields please visit our Knowledge base.

 You can contact our support team if you need help with Pix4Dfields.
 Just be sure you indicate you need help with Pix4Dfields.

-Please check the detailed hardware specifications on our Pix4Dfields Knowledge base.
+Please check the detailed hardware specifications on our Knowledge base.

-Please check the detailed input and output list on our Pix4Dfields Knowledge base.
+Please check the detailed input and output list on our Pix4Dfields feature list.

-Yes, with the Pix4Dfields version 1.3 you can now create custom indices by using the index calculator.
-Pix4Dfields also comes with a predefined list of the most used and popular indices: NDVI, NDRE, VARI, TGI, SIPI2, LCI, BNDVI, GNDVI MCARI.
-To learn more about how to use these vegetation indices, please visit our Pix4Dfields Knowledge base.
+Yes, you can create custom indices by using the index calculator.
+Pix4Dfields also comes with a predefined list of the most used and popular indices: NDVI, NDRE, VARI, TGI, SIPI2, LCI, BNDVI, GNDVI and MCARI.
+To learn more about how to use these vegetation indices, please visit our Knowledge base.

-a) Pix4Dmapper takes fine-grained local variations in altitude into account when building maps, whereas Pix4Dfields uses a coarser ground model.
+a) Pix4Dmapper takes fine-grained local variations in altitude into account when building maps, whereas Pix4Dfields is optimized for representing terrain, using a coarser ground model.
 If you have a lot of 3D structure in your maps, Pix4Dmapper will give more accurate results for the areas with the 3D structure.
-However, Pix4Dfields will still give good results on any surrounding flat areas.
+However, Pix4Dfields will still give good results on any surrounding terrain.

 b) Pix4Dfields can operate with lower overlap requirements compared to Pix4Dmapper.

-Absolute: On flat terrain, it is accurate to 1 GSD, or the GPS accuracy of the camera, whichever is larger.
+Absolute: On terrain features the accuracy is 1 GSD on average, or the GPS accuracy of the camera, whichever is larger.

-Relative: On flat terrain, accurate to 1 GSD of output orthomosaic.
+Relative: On terrain features, it is accurate to 1 GSD of output orthomosaic on average.

-At this point in time Pix4Dfields doesn’t process thermal images, however depending on the frequency of requests for this feature, we might incorporate it in the future.
+At this point in time Pix4Dfields doesn’t process thermal images (except for the thermal channel of the MicaSense Altum camera).

-Pix4Dfields automatically calculates the zones based on how many classes and level of detail you select.
-The values are based on clustering regions together.
+Pix4Dfields automatically calculates the zones based on how many classes you select.
+The regions are based on clustering regions with similar values together.